 - Secretary - Sonia Rafferty: +44 (0)131 242 6582

 - Email: firstname.lastname@example.org

 Current disease modelling and biological strategies for intervention are hampered by the lack of incisive molecular methodologies that define disease pathogenesis in vivo in situ in real human disease.
-Molecular Imaging is a rapidly evolving multidisciplinary field that has the potential to revolutionise the practice of medicine and redefine the discipline of pathology.
+Molecular Imaging/sensing is a rapidly evolving multidisciplinary field that has the potential to revolutionise the practice of medicine and redefine the discipline of pathology.

-1) Focused on discovering new methodologies that will permit the accurate and spatial characterisation of inflammation, infection and fibrosis in the distal human lung.
-We work alongside chemistry, physics, engineering, image analysis and informatics to develop interventional strategies.
+1) Focused on discovering new methodologies that will permit the accurate and spatial characterisation of inflammation, infection, cancer and fibrosis in the distal human lung.
+We work alongside robotics, chemistry, physics, engineering, image analysis and informatics to develop interventional strategies.

 Current research projects in the lab are focused upon: